How can listening unlock creative thinking?

 How can you hear all the voices in the room?

-In any team or group, there will be differences in how people like to think and express themselves.
-If you change the culture to one that commits to a good thinking environment, it allows for these differences by allocating everyone equal time to speak without interruption, so that listeners pay attention and thinkers feel at ease.
-It can transform the meeting and transform your thinking, as individuals and as a group.
+In any group, there will be differences in how people think and express themselves.
+If you change the culture to one that supports and commits to a thinking environment, you will be allowing for differences by giving everyone equal uninterrupted time to speak.

 In the last few years, how and where we work has dramatically changed.
 Adjusting from meeting in-person to virtual interactions raised lots of issues about what helps people work well in different settings.

 The benefits of a good thinking environment are not limited to the thinking that is generated.
 When a team learn how to work in this way, it strengthens team relationships and builds trust.
 It can enable greater collaboration and information-sharing.
+Listening well and celebrating your differences can help you make better decisions for yourself and as a team, and can lead to better outcomes.

 Independent thinking